 The value of preoperative planning has long been recognized in orthopedic surgery, but it has become increasingly important as the technical complexity of procedures and equipment has expanded.
 While uniformly believed to be beneficial, the actual practice of preoperative planning is less than universal.
 In a survey assessing the perceived importance of preoperative planning, 94% of 34 consultants and 100% of 25 trainees considered it to be important in trauma cases, but only 50% of consultants and 48% of trainees reported that they routinely performed preoperative planning of their trauma cases.1

 As a surgeon’s experience increases, preoperative planning tends to become less formal, especially for lower complexity cases.
 While every operative case does not require the same type of detailed plan, every operation will benefit from some sort of plan.
 One of the most important aspects of preoperative planning is the advance stepwise thought process that is essentially a dress rehearsal of the operation.
 This cognitive part of the process is often the most important part of the planning process.

 A preoperative plan is also helpful in communicating with the operating room team the surgeon’s plans and the team members’ necessary roles.
 In addition to the required instruments and implants, it is also helpful to identify which additional items might be needed and should be kept on standby.
 For example, if prior hardware needs to be removed, it may be necessary to have broken screw removal instruments available if you encounter difficulty with the planned hardware removal.
-Identifying the necessary equipment is especially important for surgeons who ...
+Identifying the necessary equipment is especially important ...